awsdocs/aws-systems-manager-user-guide/doc_source/parameter-store-public-parameters.md

 }
 ```

-## Calling AWS service, Region, and endpoint public parameters<a name="parameter-store-public-parameters-global-infrastructure"></a>
+## Calling AWS service, Region, endpoint, availability zone, and local zone public parameters<a name="parameter-store-public-parameters-global-infrastructure"></a>

-You can call AWS service, Region, and endpoint public parameters by using the following path\.
+You can call AWS service, Region, endpoint, and availability zone public parameters by using the following path\.

 /aws/service/global\-infrastructure